lbriais/stacked_config/README.md

 ```

 By doing such the system and global layers will be evaluated after the command line layer and therefore properties set
-in those files cannot be overridden even at command line level.
+in those files cannot be overridden even at command line level thanks to [super_stack][SS] mechanisms.

 #### Adding extra layers